 Where can I find a provider application to do State Respite?

-Click here to download the application.
+Click here to download the provider packet.
 Send the completed application and other necessary items to Linda Trujillo.
 See the last question and response to find the INVOICE, which is used to bill the state for services provided.

 Is there a co-pay?